ScottMaclure/bcass/README.md

 </VirtualHost>
 ```

-Don't forget to add an entry to `/etc/hosts`.
+Don't forget to add an entry to `/etc/hosts`:

+`127.0.0.1 bcass.local`

 ## Grunt

-To build css and js, and finish in "watch" mode:
+To build css and js in "dev mode" (typically uncompressed css, with line comments), and finish in "watch" mode:

 `grunt dev`